1. Balance

 No single constituency — corporate, foreign, partisan, ideological — should be able to capture the system for its own ends.
 When one side wins by too much, the system gets brittle.
 We aim for equilibrium, not victory.

 The country the founders wrote for is not the country we live in, and they knew that — the Constitution is amendable on purpose.
-We treat our own platform the same way: every plank carries a review trigger, and the platform is revised continuously by the membership.
+We treat our own platform the same way: every plank carries a review trigger, and the platform itself is revised continuously by the membership.
+When the world changes, we change.

 Power without consequence is the failure mode of every system, public and private.
 Executives of companies the country depends on, and officials in the government we depend on, should be personally answerable when they break public trust.